 All requirements and procedures which follow apply to full-time and part-time students.

-- At the close of each spring semester, the cumulative GPA and number of credits earned by each student are reviewed for compliance with the criteria for good academic standing.
+- At the close of each semester, the cumulative GPA and number of credits earned by each student are reviewed for compliance with the criteria for good academic standing.
 Students not receiving financial aid are subject to the same criteria and can be placed on financial aid suspension for future consideration.

 - The following are considered credits passed:

 - “A” through “D” grades;